 The status of the North Atlantic humpback whale population was the topic of an International Whaling Commission Comprehensive Assessment in June 2001, and again in May 2002.
-These meetings conducted a detailed review of all aspects of the population (IWC 2002).
+These meetings conducted a detailed review of all aspects of the population and made recommendations for further research (IWC 2002).
 Although recent estimates of abundance indicate continued population growth, the size of the humpback whale stock may be below OSP in the U.S. Atlantic EEZ.
 This is a strategic stock because the humpback whale is listed as an endangered species under the ESA.
-A Recovery Plan has been published and is in effect (NMFS 1991).
+A Recovery Plan was published and is in effect (NMFS 1991).
 There are insufficient data to reliably determine current population trends for humpback whales in the North Atlantic overall.
 The average annual rate of population increase was estimated at 3.1% (SE=0.005, Stevick et al. 2003).
-As noted above, an analysis of demographic parameters for the Gulf of Maine (Clapham et al. 2003) suggested a lower rate of increase than the 6.5% reported by Barlow and Clapham (1997), but results may have been confounded by distribution shifts.
+An analysis of demographic parameters for the Gulf of Maine (Clapham et al. 2003) suggested a lower rate of increase than the 6.5% reported by Barlow and Clapham (1997), but results may have been confounded by distribution shifts.
 The total level of U.S. fishery-caused mortality and serious injury is unknown, but reported levels are more than 10% of the calculated PBR and, therefore, cannot be considered to be insignificant or approaching zero mortality and serious injury rate.
-In particular, the continued high level of mortality among humpback whales off the U.S. mid-Atlantic states (Barco et al. 2002) is a concern given that many of these animals are known to be from the Gulf of Maine.
 This is a strategic stock because the average annual human-related mortality and serious injury exceeds PBR, and because the North Atlantic humpback whale is an endangered species.

 As part of a large-scale assessment called More of North Atlantic Humpbacks (MoNAH) project, extensive sampling was conducted on humpbacks in the Gulf of Maine/Scotian Shelf region and the primary wintering ground on Silver Bank during 2004-2005.
 These data are being analyzed along with additional data from the U.S. mid-Atlantic to estimate abundance and refine knowledge of the North Atlantic humpback whales' population structure.

-The work is intended to update the YONAH assessment in preparation for a possible status review under the Endangered Species Act.
+The work is intended to update the YONAH population assessment in preparation for a status review under the ESA.